muxiangqiu/puppeteer-fc-starter-kit/README.md

 $ git clone -o starter-kit https://github.com/muxiangqiu/puppeteer-fc-starter-kit.git your_project_name
 ```

+## Packaging & Deploy

+FC's memory needs to be set to at least 512 MB, but the more memory, the better the performance of any operations.

+tips: You can use fcli to deploy on FC, see [fcli doc](https://help.aliyun.com/document_detail/52995.html?spm=a2c4g.11186623.6.609.uMGJG7#mkf)

 ## Run on local

 By executing `SLOWMO_MS=250 npm run local`, you can check the operation while actually viewing the chrome (non-headless, slowmo).

 ### chrome in package (recommended)

-If you use alone, run `npm run package`, and deploy the package.zip.
+If you use alone, run `npm run package`, and deploy the package.zip on FC .

-If you use with Serverless, run `serverless deploy` (this runs `npm run package` when packaging).

 ### chrome NOT in package